openedx/openedx-aspects/docs/how-tos/dbt_extensions.rst

 Here is where you will need an understanding of dbt, Clickhouse, Aspects' data schemas, and the specific transforms you want to create.

+If you need any python dependencies beyond what is provided by aspects-dbt, add these to a ``requirements.txt`` file at the top level of your repository.

 .. note:: You can use Aspects to debug your custom SQL: